 Recognize Your Control

-One of the scariest aspects of being a child is that you really aren't given much control over anything.
-As an adult, you hold the power to make your own decisions and deal with the obstacles thrown in your way.
-Recognizing the control you have now as opposed to the little you had as a child is a huge first step.
+For some people, one of the scary aspects of being a child is that they aren't given control over many aspects of life.
+As an adult, you hold the power to make your own decisions and cope with the obstacles you experience.
+Recognizing the control you have now as opposed to the lack of control in your childhood may be beneficial.

 Give Yourself Closure